folkehelseinstituttet/Fhi.Frontend.Style/src/icons/README.md

 ### Source files
 Icons should only be of SVG type, placed in the `/src/icons/svg-icons/[source-type]/` directory.

+The color of the icon, if it's either fill or stroke should be set with the placeholder %%COLOR%% like this: `fill="%%COLOR%%"` / `stroke="%%COLOR%%`.
+It will be replaced by the default `$icons-color` SASS variable that might be overridden before importing this library in your project.

 When new icon files are added, run `npm run generate-icons-map` to re-generate a new `_generated-icons-map.scss` that should be pushed and merged to repo.

 ## Icons sub selection